 Data Collection Overview

-- Protecting participants is our priority: mQoL is a participatory testbed and a living lab; this means that without participants like you, mQoL cannot exist.
+- Protecting participants is our priority: mQoL Living Lab is a participatory testbed and a living lab; this means that without participants like you, mQoL Living Lab cannot exist.
 Because of this reason, from the inception of mQoL, we have been considering participant protection as one of the priorities in our decision making process.

-We collect information from your phone via the mQoL-log for the following purposes, and the types of information we collect depend on each purpose.
+We collect information from your phone via the dedicated mQoL Lab app for the following purposes, and the types of information we collect depend on each purpose.